webtoolsgroup/InstantWP/core/ReadMe/ReadMe-WIN.txt

 InstantWP may be installed and used on any number of systems.

-THIS SOFTWARE IS PROVIDED AS IS BY CORVIDEON LTD AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+THIS SOFTWARE IS PROVIDED AS IS BY CORVIDEON LTD AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.

 All trademarks and images are copyright of their respective owners.